 It never answers.

 I know it can hear me.
-I know because it eventually leaves me.
-And all things that leave me can hear me.
-I hate the light.
-It mocks me and I hate it.
-I can feel my container cracking as the light leaves now.
+I know because it always abandons me.
+I can feel my container cracking as the light leaves even now.

-They are here now.
-I hear their feet invading my space and I am helpless to defend the darkness.
+They are here.
+I hear their feet invading and I am helpless to defend the darkness.
 Their shadows beat me to the ground.
 Their flickering lights whip my eyes.
 Their cruel voices burn my ears.
-I dig my fingernails into the stones beneath me and they cry out.
+I dig my fingernails into the stones beneath me.
+The stones cry out.
 “Stay silent, pet.
-Do not groan.
 Do not let them gain from your pain.
-We will take care of you.
+We care.
 With us you are safe.”

 I feel secure as I embrace the stones.
 They warm me.
 They comfort me.
-Amidst the burning babble of the invaders’ I hear my name.
+Amidst the burning babble of the invaders I hear my name.
 I ignore it as the stones speak to me.
-They pull me closer to them.
-I lay my cheek on their comforting warmth.
+They pull me closer.
+I lay my cheek on their comforting warmth so soothing.
 Yes, this is where I belong.
 Here with the stones.
 I no longer need what I was.
-I no longer need to be a whisper.
+I no longer need to be even a whisper.
 I no longer need to be a lord.
 I no longer need to find what I lost.
 I surrender myself to the rocks and their bewitching magic.

 “Where is he, Father?”
 The princess asked.

 Her father just looked at her.
-His eyes were hollow.
-His mouth was full of turkey.
+His eyes were hollow, his mouth, full of turkey.
 Red wine ran like blood down the sides of the burnt animal before him.
-His spilled wine goblet rolled off the table and fell to the floor with a clatter that echoed throughout the dining hall.
+His wine goblet rolled off the table and fell to the floor with a clatter that echoed throughout the dining hall.

 “Where is he?”
 The princess screamed this time.
 Then they came.
-Those hooded men of the scroll entered the room.
+Those hooded men of the Scroll entered the room.
 The princess whirled on them.
 She hated them.
-They had caused the hollow look in her father’s eyes.

 “He, if you mean your brother, is resting, your highness.”
 The tallest of the hoods said.